 Since 1972, our Association has actively promoted and recognized academic achievement in the Houston area.
 At our 2019 Annual Scholarship Awards Dinner, sixty-eight outstanding seniors from high schools in the greater Houston area were awarded $4,000 scholarships.

-The long-time Houstonian applied his business acumen to invest his time, talents and resources to support many local causes, serving on the Houston boards of Planned Parenthood, Family Service Center, YWCA, San Jacinto Girl Scouts, Child Builders, Houston Symphony, Boys & Girls Clubs, Congregation Emanu El, and Phi Beta Kappa (PBK) Alumni Association and the Houston Chapter’s college scholarship program to which he was highly committed and served as national chairman of the PBK Alumni Association for six years.
+The long-time Houstonian applied his business acumen to invest his time, talents, and resources to support many local causes, serving on the Houston boards of Planned Parenthood, Family Service Center, YWCA, San Jacinto Girl Scouts, Child Builders, Houston Symphony, Boys & Girls Clubs, Congregation Emanu El, and our Phi Beta Kappa Alumni Association.
+Aubrey M. Farb, Class of ’42, proudly holds his diploma from Rice University, which was then Rice Institute

 R. Cullen Powell will serve as our Dinner Chairman.
 Cullen is chief executive officer and a director of Legacy Trust Company, N.A.
 Prior to his time at Legacy, Cullen spent 13 years with Wells Fargo’s Commercial Real Estate Group.
 Cullen received his B.A. degree from Northwestern University with a double major in history and international studies.
 He received his MBA from McCombs School of Business at The University of Texas at Austin with a concentration in real estate finance.
 Cullen is a member of the Urban Land Institute as well as serving as an advisory board member for the Powell Foundation.